bsmolin/Gie-da/README.md

 # Features:

-- Logowanie / rejestracja
+- Login / registration
-- Kupowanie / sprzedawanie walut
+- Buying / selling currencies
-- Edycja profilu
+- Editing a profile
-- Panel administracyjny z funkcją "crazy"
+- Administration panel with the "crazy" function

 # To do:

-- Panel administracyjny - dodanie zarządzania użytkownikami
+- Administrative panel - adding user management
-- Asynchronizacja
+- Async
-- Podpięcie globalnego walleta
+- Connect the global wallet
-- Zmiana JSON-Server'a na Firebase'a
+- Change JSON-Server'a to Firebase'a
-- Ostylowanie
+- Style

 # Status

-W trakcie tworzenia
+The work is completed

 # Instalation: